DERC

 (2) Faculty Research

-DERC Workflow (1) research that falls under HBR, (2) research that are not of minimal risk, (3) research that cannot be exempted:
+For research that falls under HBR, (2) not of minimal risk, (3) cannot be exempted:

-DERC Workflow for Social, Behavioral and Educational Research (SBER) that are of minimal risk and can be exempted:
+DERC Submission workflow for Social, Behavioral and Educational Research (SBER) that are of minimal risk and can be exempted:

 Ethics review of Faculty Research that qualify for an IRB exemption by the Department Ethics Review Committee